LinkedInLearning/data-quality-testing-with-great-expectations-4167290/README.md

-# COURSENAME
+# Data Quality Testing with Great Expectations
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Data Quality Testing with Great Expectations`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]